 top of page

-Life Where the Trail Meets the Sea
+Life Where the Trail Meets the Sea: Exploring the Ohechi Route

 The Coastal Route of Merchants

 Running along the Pacific coastline, the Ohechi was historically used by merchants, connecting small fishing towns that once served as hubs of coastal trade.
-The route traverses rugged headlands, with expansive ocean views on one side and forested hills on the other.
+The route traverses rugged headlands, with expansive ocean views on one side and lush, forested hills on the other.

-Fishing Along the Ohechi
+Can You Fish Along the Ohechi Route?

 For those interested, there are also opportunities to engage more directly.
+You can experience the thrill of fishing alongside locals, learning their techniques and traditions.

 Fishing boats parked in a calm harbor under a cloudy sky.
 Yellow buoys hang on the white boats, reflecting in the still water.